dbaldridge-lab/htcf/bashrc-howto.md

 You can use it to save time and typing by:
 - setting environment variables (e.g. editing the prompt and PATH)
+- sourcing helper files (e.g. making spack commands work without eval())
 - defining aliases - give a shortened name to a command you enter frequently
 - defining functions - name a sequence of commands that you will reuse and that may take input.
-(NOTE: If a function is part of a standard analysis, then it doesn't belong here, as this is specific to your user profile.)
+(NOTE: This is specific to your user profile.
+Others won't be able to use or see code here.)

 On HTCF, .bashrc is sourced by your login shell and the shells you enter after running srun or salloc commands.